abhiramr/pyquality/README.md

 # What about memory usage?
 - That is important is some sectors and can be considered a measure of quality.
+- How do you handle different data types?
 - It can be measured using a simple decorator as well.
 Illustrated in pyq_mem_profile.py

 #### What can you use to profile time?